Fa Zheng: Becoming Liu Bei's Chief Adviser

 Liu Bei appointed Fa Zheng as the Administrator (太守) of Shu Commandery (蜀郡) and General Who Spreads Martial Might (揚武將軍).
 Fa Zheng oversaw administrative affairs in the vicinity of Yi Province's capital Chengdu.
 While Zhuge Liang was promoted to administer internal affairs, Fa Zheng served as Liu Bei's chief adviser.

 Following Liu Bei's victory over Liu Zhang, his subordinates urged him to take for wife Liu Mao's widow.
-However Liu Bei refused on the basics that him and Liu Mao were of the same family.
-Fa Zheng then to convince him said: "In the ancien times, lady Huai Ying first married the Duke Huai of Jin and later married his own brother, the Duke Wen of Jin.
+However Liu Bei refused on the basics that he and Liu Mao were of the same family.
+Fa Zheng then to convince him said: "In the ancient times, lady Huai Ying first married the Duke Huai of Jin and later married his own brother, the Duke Wen of Jin.
 If the marriage of a widow between brothers happened by the past then why not for you and Liu Mao who are not close kinsman?"
 Liu Bei agreed with him and married Lady Wu.

 During this period of time, Fa Zheng repaid all of his previous debts, good or bad.
-He would not forget those who showed him even a little kindness but also abused his power by taking revenge against those who offended him before, and by killing them without reason.
-Some officials approached Zhuge Liang, another of Liu Bei's key advisers, and urged him to report Fa Zheng's lawless behaviour to their lord and take action against him.
+He would not forget those who showed him even a little kindness but also abused his power by taking revenge against those who offended him before.
+And by killing those who harmed him without the legal authority.
+Someone approached Zhuge Liang, another of Liu Bei's key advisers, and urged him to restrict Fa Zheng's influence by advising their lord to take action against him.
 However, Zhuge Liang replied, "When our lord was in Gong'an, he was wary of Cao Cao's influence in the north and fearful of Sun Quan's presence in the east.
 Even in home territory he was afraid that Lady Sun might stir up trouble.
 He was in such a difficult situation at the time that he could neither advance nor retreat.
 Fa Xiaozhi supported and helped him so much that he became his own wings (翼), such that he is now able to fly high and no longer remain under others' influence.
 How can we stop Fa Zheng from behaving as he wishes?"
-Zhuge Liang was aware that Liu Bei favoured and trusted Fa Zheng, which was why he refused to intervene in this matter.
+Zhuge Liang was aware that Liu Bei greatly favoured and trusted Fa Zheng, which was why he refused to intervene in this matter.